vitalitylearning2021/faceRecognitionOpenCVCUDA/index.md

     From the previous equation [\[5\]](#SVD), <img src="https://render.githubusercontent.com/render/math?math=\mathbf{\Sigma}"> is an `Nrows x Ncols` matrix which is zero except for its `min(Nrows, Ncols)` diagonal elements which are called *singular values*.
 The <img src="https://render.githubusercontent.com/render/math?math=\mathbf{U}"> notation is an `Nrows x Nrows` unitary matrix whose columns <img src="https://render.githubusercontent.com/render/math?math=\mathbf{u}_m">  are called *left singular vectors*, <img src="https://render.githubusercontent.com/render/math?math=\mathbf{V}"> notation is an `Ncols x Ncols` unitary matrix whose columns <img src="https://render.githubusercontent.com/render/math?math=\mathbf{v}_n"> are called *right singular vectors*, and <img src="https://render.githubusercontent.com/render/math?math=^H"> denotes conjugate transposition.
     For the case we are dealing with, the involved covariance matrix is real so that the conjugate does not operate.
-The SVD of a matrix is illustrated in figure [5](#SVD) below.
+The SVD of a matrix is illustrated in Figure [5](#SVD) below.
     From Figure [5](#SVD), it can be seen, thanks to its SVD representation, how matrix <img src="https://render.githubusercontent.com/render/math?math=\mathbf{A}"> is factored in terms of matrices <img src="https://render.githubusercontent.com/render/math?math=\mathbf{U}">,  <img src="https://render.githubusercontent.com/render/math?math=\mathbf{\Sigma}"> and <img src="https://render.githubusercontent.com/render/math?math=\mathbf{V}">.
 More in detail, it can be seen that matrix <img src="https://render.githubusercontent.com/render/math?math=\mathbf{\Sigma}"> has non-vanishing elements only on the main diagonal and how, actually, <img src="https://render.githubusercontent.com/render/math?math=\mathbf{V}^H"> rather than <img src="https://render.githubusercontent.com/render/math?math=\mathbf{V}"> is used in the representation of <img src="https://render.githubusercontent.com/render/math?math=\mathbf{A}">.